prasanth1919/EiStudy_Rocket_Simulator/README.md

 - Extra fuel: Want to play it safe?
 You can add extra fuel to your rocket if you say "yes."

 Commands You Can Use
-*start_checks: This command runs pre-launch checks to make sure everything is good to go.
+* start_checks: This command runs pre-launch checks to make sure everything is good to go.
-*launch: Start the launch and see real-time updates.
+* launch: Start the launch and see real-time updates.
-*fast_forward X: Skip ahead by X seconds (e.g., fast_forward 5 to jump 5 seconds into the future).
+* fast_forward X: Skip ahead by X seconds (e.g., fast_forward 5 to jump 5 seconds into the future).
-*exit: Want to quit?
+* exit: Want to quit?
 Just type exit.

 Example Walkthrough:
 Here’s an example of what it might look like:

 bash

 Copy code
-+Enter the initial fuel percentage (0 to 100): 80
++ Enter the initial fuel percentage (0 to 100): 80
-+Enter the target orbit distance (in km): 200
++ Enter the target orbit distance (in km): 200
-+Enter the starting altitude (in km): 10
++ Enter the starting altitude (in km): 10
-+Enter the initial speed (in km/h): 1000
++ Enter the initial speed (in km/h): 1000
-+Enter the rocket type (light or heavy): light
++ Enter the rocket type (light or heavy): light
-+Do you want to add extra fuel? (yes or no): yes
++ Do you want to add extra fuel? (yes or no): yes
-+All systems are 'Go' for launch.
++ All systems are 'Go' for launch.
-+Enter a command (start_checks, launch, fast_forward X, or exit): launch +After launching, you'll see updates about your rocket’s status, and once it reaches the orbit, you’ll get a message saying the mission was successful!
++ Enter a command (start_checks, launch, fast_forward X, or exit): launch
++ After launching, you'll see updates about your rocket’s status, and once it reaches the orbit, you’ll get a message saying the mission was successful!